A Long-Range Plan to Brand the First Lincoln

 Traveling Wilburys apparently did not tour, so the cover album below is

-unanswered question of how and why this record cover features the Anne
+strictly artwork.
+The record cover features the Anne

 Rutledge in Lincoln, Illinois, allegedly in 1953--Lincoln's centennial